Skip to content

 Run it with sensible defaults

 Using gross monthly pay of 5,000, effective tax rate of 25%, pension contribution of 5%, other flat deductions of 50, the calculation works out to 3,450.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Gross Monthly Pay, Effective Tax Rate, Pension Contribution, and Other Flat Deductions — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works